Angela Byars-Winston, PhD

 Dorothy Farrar-Edwards, PhD

-Dorothy Farrar-Edwards, PhD, is Director of the ICTR Collaborative Center for Health Equity, Chair of Kinesiology, and is Professor in the School of Education with an appointment in the Department of Medicine at the School of Medicine and Public Health.
+Dorothy Farrar-Edwards, PhD, is Director of the ICTR Collaborative Center for Health Equity, Vilas Distinguished Achievement Professor and Professor of Kinesiology and Medicine.
 Her multidisciplinary research addresses the effects of aging on functional independence and quality of life.
 The central goal of her research is to contribute to the understanding of quality of life and well-being in older adults by examining the impact of cognitive and physical impairment on performance of complex activities of everyday life.
 Her research explores questions of functional performance, caregiver burden, and treatment outcomes in a variety of populations ranging from normal aging to neurological diseases such as Alzheimer's disease and stroke.
 She is particularly interested in the aging process in African Americans.
 The ultimate aim of these studies is to support the development and implementation of more effective interventions for persons with cognitive loss and their families.

 Caitlin Scott, MS

 Caitlin Scott, MS, serves as the CCHE Communications Specialist, providing a wide range of support to Center faculty, staff and associated research team members, as well as nationwide Scholars associated with the HELI program.
 She provides leadership, direction and coordination for the CCHE, HELI, and ICTR websites, produces all Center communications & print materials, manages CCHE social media accounts, serves as the Pilot Grant Administrator for the ICTR AHEAD Program, and contributes substantial effort as the primary organizer for the annual HELI program.